BGG sequences with weak regularity and applications: Abstract framework

 Similarly we can prove \eqref{STS}. \end{proof} \begin{remark} By definition, if $S^{i, j}$ is bijective, then $T^{i+1,j-1}$ is just the inverse of $S^{i,j}$ and hence is bijective, too.
 Conversely, if $T^{i, j}$ is bijective, then from \eqref{TST} we have that $S^{i-1, j+1}$ is its inverse and thus also bijective. \end{remark}

-We next sketch the BGG construction, for details some technical results will be needed.
+We next sketch the BGG construction. {The technical details are worked out in Section \ref{sect:cohomology} below, which also gives motivations for the definitions}.
 By construction, $T^{i+1}d^{i}$ maps $Z^{i}$ to $Z^{i}$ but it ``moves each component down by a row'', i.e.\ it maps $Z^{i,j}$ to $Z^{i,j+1}$ and therefore is nilpotent.
 Thus we can define a bounded operator $G^{i}: Z^{i}\to Z^{i-1}$ by

 where the sum in \eqref{def:H} is finite since $T^{i}d^{i-1}$ is nilpotent.
 Now define